What is "project funding"

 Once an allocation has been set, the Board of Directors will approve the allocation and applicants will receive an email notifying them of the amount they were granted.

-Since Funding Council meets in the last half of the term and the Board of Directors must meet after Funding Council, funding results will usually not be known till the term is almost finished.
-In order to adequately plan for your funding, proposals should be submitted a term in advance of when the funding is needed.
+Since Funding Council meets in the last half of the term and the Board of Directors must meet after Funding Council, funding results will usually not be known until the term is almost finished.
+In order to adequately plan for your funding, proposals should be submitted one term in advance of when the funding is needed.
 Funding Council does not look kindly upon retro-active proposals.